Conditional Statements

 EVALUATE Statement

-EVALUATE is used to validate multiple conditions at a time and controls the program flow based on the first condition match found.
-It is a shorter form for the nested IF...ELSE statements and simplifies the logic when multiple choices are available.
+EVALUATE validates multiple conditions at a time and controls the program flow.
+It is a shorter form for the nested IF...ELSE and simplifies the logic when multiple choices are available.

-EVALUATE can be divided logically into the below types based on their usage in the program -
+EVALUATE logically divided into the below types based on their usage in the program -

 • Simple EVALUATE